 Which building delivers first?

-Which building has better appreciation potential?
+Which has better appreciation potential?

 Can I assign either contract before closing?